Search results for

 Should you wait for the Google Pixel Tablet 2?

-Considering the Pixel Tablet 2 may not even be in the works, there’s no reason to wait.
+In light of our recent news that the Pixel Tablet 2 won’t be released in 2025 and that the next Google slate could only launch in 2027, you really shouldn’t wait for the Pixel Tablet 2.
 The more significant question is whether you should opt for the Google Pixel Tablet or explore other options.
 If you’re seeking an exceptional high-end tablet experience or a robust Google Assistant-driven hub, we would honestly recommend looking elsewhere.

-Those who want a truly great tablet would be better off with another Android tablet like the Galaxy Tab S9 ($799 at Amazon) or a member of Apple’s iPad line such as the iPad Pro ($786 at Amazon) or iPad Air ($559 at Amazon).
-The Google Nest Hub Max ($229.99 at Best Buy) is also a superior hub with much better sound, even if its app experience is much more limited.
+Those who want a truly great tablet would be better off with another Android tablet like the Galaxy Tab S10 Plus ($999.99 at Samsung) or a member of Apple’s iPad line such as the iPad Pro ($786 at Amazon) or iPad Air ($559 at Amazon).
+The Google Nest Hub Max (£219 at Currys) is also a superior hub with much better sound, even if its app experience is much more limited.

 Still, the Google Pixel Tablet could be perfect if you are looking for a tablet best suited for watching movies, YouTube, or posting to social while lounging about the house.
 Just don’t expect it to be a gaming or productivity powerhouse.
 It’s also a capable enough hub, just not to the same degree as Google’s dedicated smart displays.